Chronic Care Management in Ohio.

 CCM in Ohio questions.

-Ohio Medicaid provides full supplementary coverage for CCM services.
+Ohio Medicaid provides partial supplementary coverage for CCM services.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-Ohio Medicaid provides full supplementary coverage.
+Ohio Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Ohio has approximately 2.1M residents aged 65+ (18% of the population), with +10% by 2035 projected growth.
 Cleveland Clinic influence drives innovation adoption.
 Strong skilled nursing presence.
 Rural areas particularly benefit from remote monitoring capabilities.